 So is Chicago Actually in the Song?

 After all this, you’re probably still wondering where Chicago and the 1893 World’s Columbian Exposition actually are in the song.
-You’ll find the White City’s cameo in the later stanzas, which are rarely sung.
+The White City’s cameo is in the rarely-sun later stanzas.

 Thine alabaster cities gleam

 Seeing that, it’s fair to ask, were there any alabaster buildings at fair?
 Well, no. This is an old-fashioned poem.
 Poetry had strictly defined meters before Modernism blew up all the rules.
 Bates wrote in Common Meter Double.
 In CMD, the lines alternate between eight and six syllables.

 So, the third line of each stanza has to have eight syllables.
 “Thine white cities gleam” would be too short.
 Bates could have chosen to be more technically accurate.
 “Thine plaster-like staff cities gleam” fits the structure and hits the nail on the head.
 But that’s not very pretty, patriotic, or poetic.
 So even if that astounding World’s Fair didn’t actually have any alabaster buildings, we’ll have to give her a pass.
 Artistic license wins this round.

 This old-fashioned poetic embellishment of the spectacular White City is not sung very often, but its presence reveals a lot.
 Chicago in 1893, like most cities of its day, was a rough and tumble place.
 Most Americans in 2017 would find it shockingly dirty, violent, and poor.

 Yet Burnham designed the White City specifically to be an idealized utopian vision of the American city.
 This alabaster city was a fake, of course.
 But it served as a model for what a country filled with patriotic zeal and boundless confidence could accomplish.
 In that, the White City was both a reflection and inspiration for the country itself.